AdaCore/gnatstudio/docs/users_guide/environment.rst

   cause GPS to crash if untrusted forwarding (:command:`ssh -X`) is used.
   Use the :command:`ssh -Y` option or the ForwardX11Trusted directive in ssh_config to use trusted X11 forwarding and avoid the GPS crash.

+*Working with Xming*

+  Some old versions of Xming (such as 6.9.0.31) have an issue in that they create "transient" windows larger than the application requests, and do not allow the user to resize these windows.
+To circumvent this, we have added a command line switch to tell GPS not to store the window sizes and positions: activate this by launching GPS with :command:`--traceoff=STORE_WINDOW_POSITIONS`.